Dletta/conceptGraph/README.md

 The join function:

 >reference to concepts in common
 >loop through join, giving you the concepts you want matching
 >find concept person in graph2
 >find concept2 of join in graph1 and graph2 and merge them together

+## Language Generation & Mapping

+### Utterance Paths

+The sequence of nodes and arcs that are traversed in mapping a graph to a sentence is called the __utterance path__.

+### Marked Forms

+> For emphasis,however,most languages permit optional inversions,such as the following English sentence in OSV form:

+> "His new-found friend he took with him to the park."

+> Such forms, which break the normal pattern of the language, are __marked forms__ as opposed to the normal, unemphatic, unmarked forms.

+- J.F.
+Sowa, Generating Language from Conceptual Graphs

+#### Marked Forms as HTML

+It is possible to now describe relations accurately